Margin Fees on IBKR

 It is something to be aware of, as the amount of money we borrow from a broker will depend on whether we keep US dollars or another currency in the account.
 We will not be borrowing any funds if we deposit US dollars into our account straight away.
 We also have the option to exchange our currency for US dollars on the platform itself.
 If we want to trade US stocks but do not have any USD on our balance, we will have to borrow some and be subject to the interest payments.
 It is due to the purchasing process itself.
 We will explain this with an example when holding Czech crowns in the account.

 If we want to invest CZK 215,000 (as of today, the equivalent of USD 10,000), our rebalancing application calculates that we will be buying USD 9,000 worth of stocks and selling the equivalent of USD 6,000.
 Our CZK funds remain untouched during the whole process.
 For purchasing stocks, we are borrowing USD 9,000, but when selling, we are not borrowing any funds.
 Instead, we are borrowing the stocks and then immediately selling them.
-This process of short selling stocks adds USD 6,000 to our balance.
+This process of short-selling stocks adds USD 6,000 to our balance.
 Afterward, the balance on our account will be CZK 215,000 and – USD 3,000.
-The negative USD balance signals that we have borrowed these funds and will be paying interest fees until repaying the loan.
+The negative USD balance signals that we have borrowed these funds and will be paying interest fees (margin fees) until we repay the loan.

 It is important to remember that we can avoid paying interest payments if we keep a USD balance for trading.
 However, we will expose ourselves to the currency risk by doing so.
 During the trading period, the CZK might appreciate against the USD, and we will realize an exchange loss when exchanging USD back to CZK, even though the trading itself was profitable.
 The currency risk is always present when trading US stocks because we generate all profits and losses in USD.
 We materialize the currency risk when exchanging these profits into our preferred currency.
 Keeping our balance in CZK reduces the extent of the currency risk, but at the same time, it makes us borrow USD.